NexPlayer/iOS-SDK/advanced.md

 Called by the player when there is data available for descrambling.

 Note that the descramble method will be called for all data of the requested type (specified by DRMType) even if the data is not encrypted.
-This is because the player has no way to determine if the data is cleartext or encrypted.
+This is because the player has no way to determine if the data is clear text or encrypted.
 This method must make that determination separately.

 **Parameters**